-d.
 Poison Pill.
-The Resource Guides, as set forth in Paragraph III.C.2 of the SG Plan, were negotiated using historical data and an assumed future hydrology.
-Some stakeholders have expressed serious concern with such an approach because they maintain that it will result in a reduction of Boatable Days from what occurs under existing hydrology.
-However, these stakeholders have agreed to include the floatboating Resource Guides in the SG Plan, subject to the negotiation of protective measures within the context of the permitting for the Windy Gap Firming Project and the Moffat Collection System Project ("Projects") that will address consistency of the Projects with the streamflow-influenced ORVs.
-If the outcome of those negotiations or final permitting precludes continued support of the SG Plan by any stakeholder (including a Project proponent), that stakeholder shall provide written notification of such position to the SG and the SG will withdraw the Plan as a locally supported Wild and Scenic management plan alternative.
-To clarify, the net effect of such withdrawal will be that BLM and USFS will be left to determine the appropriate Wild and Scenic determinations and protective measures for Segments 4, 5, 6 and 7, if any, without taking into account the SG Plan alternative.
-Written notification to the SG by the objecting stakeholder must occur no later than six (6) months after the last of the final (post litigation) permits for the Windy Gap Firming Project and the Moffat Collection System Project,18 at which time the SG will convene a special meeting.
-Notification of SG Plan withdrawal to BLM and USFS must occur within 60 days after notification to the SG unless a longer time period is agreed to by the SG.19
+It is recognized that the SG does not currently ed. have the information it needs to set final floatboating flow guides at this time and that the setting of those guides will be informed by information about the resource and water uses.
+The provisional floatboating flowResource Gguides, as set forth in Paragraph III.C.2- of the SG Plan, were negotiated using historical -data and an assumed future hydrology.
+Some stakeholders have expressed serious concern with such an approach because they maintain that it will result in a reduction of usable floatboatingBoatable days Days from what occurs under existing hydrology.
+However, these stakeholders have agreed to include the provisional floatboating flow Resource guides Guides in the SG Plan, subject to the negotiation of protective measures within the context of the permitting for the Windy Gap Firming Project and the Moffat Collection System Project ("Projects") that will address consistency of the Projects with the streamflowinfluenced ORVs.
+If the outcome of those negotiations or final permitting precludes continued support of the SG Plan by any stakeholder (including a Project proponent), that stakeholder shall provide written notification of such position to the SG and the SG will withdraw the Plan from consideration by BLM and USFS as a locally supported Wild and Scenic management plan alternative.
+To clarify, the net effect of such withdrawal will be that the BLM and USFS will be left to determine the appropriate Wild and Scenic determinations and protective measures for Segments 4, 5, 6 and 7, if any, without taking into account the SG Plan alternative.
+Written notification to the SG by the objecting stakeholder must occur no later than six (6) months after the last of the final (post litigation) the issuance of required permits for the Windy Gap Firming Project and the Moffat Collection System Improvement Project, 23, at which time the

-18 The anticipated permits for the Moffat Collection System Project are: a Clean Water Act Section 404 permit from the U.S. Army Corps of Engineers; license amendment by FERC; 401 certification from the Colorado Water Quality Control Division; and Boulder County 1041 permit, if one is required.
+&lt;sup>23 The anticipated permits for the Moffat Collection System Improvement Project are: a Clean Water Act Section 404 permit from the U.S. Army Corps of Engineers; license amendment by FERC; Section (4) conditions and special use permit from the U.S. Forest Service; 401 certification from the Colorado Water Quality Control Division; and Boulder County 1041 permit, if one is required.